Louisville Bankruptcy Attorney

 File Chapter 20 If You File Chapter 13 and Have Unsecured Debt

-Filing Chapter 13 after Chapter 7 is often called the Chapter 20 strategy.
-This second Chapter 13 is usually not reviewed by the bankruptcy court because there are no unsecured debts to repay.
-You discharged them in the prior Chapter 7 case, so they do not have to be repaid in the second bankruptcy case.
+People often refer to filing Chapter 13 after Chapter 7 as the Chapter 20 strategy.
+The bankruptcy court usually does not review this second Chapter 13 because you do not have unsecured debts to repay.
+You discharged those debts in the prior Chapter 7 case, so you do not have to repay them in the second bankruptcy case.

 The repayment plan payments are more affordable and primarily go to the mortgage instead of the credit cards.
 If you want the Chapter 13 bankruptcy discharge, you may have to wait until after the prior case to file a second case.